 Faculty: Health and Physical Education Stage 1

 Subject: Child Studies

 Length of Course: 1 Semester (10 credits)

-Pre-Requisites: N/A
+Pre-Requisites: C grade of higher in Year 9 Health & Physical Education.
+Application process completed.

 SACE Board of SA Code: 1CSD10

 Course Leads to: Stage 2 Child Studies.

-This subject has a focus on developing students' understanding of a range of issues related to the growth, health, and well-being of children.
-Students will also develop the ability to apply knowledge and problem-solving skills, and to collaborate with others to support the health and well- being of children.
+The purpose of the course is examining the period of childhood from conception to 8 years, and issues related to the growth, health, and well-being of children.
+They examine diverse attitudes, values, and beliefs about childhood and the care of children, the nature of contemporary families, and the changing roles of children in contemporary consumer society.
 Students have opportunities to develop their knowledge, understanding, and skills through a range of activities inside and outside of class such as excursions, interacting with guest speakers, and working with young children.